We're live on Product Hunt right now! Come support our launch

 Explo pricing

 Explo has a free version, but you can only use it for internal BI.
-On the surface, it seems like a cost-effective solution, given that each plan comes with unlimited users and viewers included.
+It seems like a cost-effective solution, given that each plan comes with unlimited users and viewers included.

 • Pricing for embedded dashboards starts at $695 per month (with Explo branding on your visualizations and limited templates)